Welcome to the website of Stroud Arts Festival, a charity promoting and supporting all types of artistic activities throughout the Stroud District.

 To learn more about our work, please read our ‘About Us’ section.

 To receive updates on our 75th anniversary plans, please subscribe to our newsletter.

 2020 FESTIVAL HIGHLIGHTS

-Many of our planned events this year, including the annual visit from our favourite ballet company, Ballet Cymru, have been put on hold whilst Covid -19 restrictions are in place.
+Many of our planned events in 2020, including the annual visit from our favourite ballet company, Ballet Cymru, have been put on hold whilst Covid -19 restrictions are in place.

-Stroud Arts Festival is delighted to have been able to support the following projects this Autumn, all delivered digitally:
+Stroud Arts Festival is delighted to have been able to support the following projects in Autumn 2020, all delivered digitally:

 November 26: Stroud Arts Festival supported Stroud Subscription Rooms for their very special evening of world-class music featuring Stroud’s own Dave Ayre Trio, the award-winning Carducci String Quartet and author, historian and BBC presenter Anthony Burton, live-streamed from inside Jack Wimperis’s incredible exhibition EVERYTHING IS LIGHT.
 Full details here.

 November 5: Stroud Arts Festival continued its long-standing support of Stroud Book Festival in funding the Poetry event, IN NEARBY BUSHES with Kei Miller, introduced by Adam Horovitz.